omgnetwork/omgnetwork.github.io/docs/quick-start-exit.md

 <img src="./assets/exit-status.png" width="500">

 6. You will also find the time posted for when you can process this exit.
-Before this time, your exit is going through the `Challenge Period`.
+Before this time, your exit is going through the [`Challenge Period`](challenge-period).
 This is the period of time where other users on the network have the opportunity to challenge your exit if it is dishonest.
-You will have to wait until this time passes, before being able to process your exit.
+You will have to wait until this time passes, before being able to [process your exit](process-exits).

 <img src="./assets/exit-challenge.png" width="500">

 > The challenge period for this browser wallet is approximately 10 minutes (will vary depending on various factors as explained [here](challenge-period)).

+> To learn more about standard exits, check out the documentation [here](standard-exits).